 All of these functionalities (as well as others like analytics and team collaboration tools) are accessible within one united interface, eliminating the need for employees to constantly switch between their favorite business applications.

-A softphone is not a standalone product, and using one does not mean you’re no longer able to make/receive calls using a standard desk phone.
-Instead, softphone technology gives you more ways to communicate and for many, eliminates the need for businesses to purchase any additional hardware at all.
+A VoIP softphone is not a standalone product, and using one does not mean you’re no longer able to make/receive calls using a standard desk phone.
+Instead, a softphone system gives you more ways to communicate and for many, eliminates the need for businesses to purchase any additional hardware at all.

 Softphones are accessible within the provider’s desktop or mobile applications.

 Most have solutions for macOS and Microsoft Windows operating systems, as well as Apple iOS and Android devices.
 Teams can also access the softphone directly from popular web browsers like Google Chrome, Firefox, and Safari.

 Softphones operate using voice over internet protocol (VoIP) technology.